collapsed-stacks/startups/questions/9540/how-to-build-my-team.md

 - posted by: [D J Sims](https://stackexchange.com/users/7242000/d-j-sims) on 2016-06-24
 - score: 1

-<p>Ideally you should have a strong professional network you can reach out to to find programmers.
-If this isn't the case then things will be a lot harder. </p>
+Ideally you should have a strong professional network you can reach out to to find programmers.
+If this isn't the case then things will be a lot harder.

-<p>Try going to open source programming meetups to find motivated programmers looking for work.
+Try going to open source programming meetups to find motivated programmers looking for work.
 If that doesnt work, try going on Dice.com and creating an employer account ($200).
-You'll be able to look at resumes and see if you can find the skills you need. </p>
+You'll be able to look at resumes and see if you can find the skills you need.

-<p>Pick the candidates who seem to have a genuine interest in open source programming with many Github contributions and a decent academic background in computer science related fields.</p>
+Pick the candidates who seem to have a genuine interest in open source programming with many Github contributions and a decent academic background in computer science related fields.

-<p>Pick the top few candidates, phone screen them, then sit them down for an in person programming task.
-Pick the best one.</p>
+Pick the top few candidates, phone screen them, then sit them down for an in person programming task.
+Pick the best one.

-<p>It seems you're asking this question because you don't already know skilled programmers you can trust.
-This is a really tough situation to be in and the best you can do is very carefully consider well screened candidates from school networks, online job boards, and networking events.</p>
+It seems you're asking this question because you don't already know skilled programmers you can trust.
+This is a really tough situation to be in and the best you can do is very carefully consider well screened candidates from school networks, online job boards, and networking events.

 ## Answer 11641